 The Company owns land and buildings that it is in the process of developing for its U.S. operations.
 As described in Note 3, the clinical manufacturing building has been completed and is ready for its intended use.
 The commercial building is still in development and depreciation will commence once the commercial manufacturing facility is ready for its intended use.
 A variety of costs are incurred in the development of a property.
 After determination is made to capitalize a cost, it is allocated to the specific component of a project that is benefited.
 Determination of when the development project is substantially complete and placed into service to begin depreciation involves a degree of judgment.
-The costs of land and buildings under development of the property, development costs, and construction costs.
+The costs of land and buildings under development include specifically identifiable costs.
+The capitalized costs include pre-construction costs essential to the development of the property, development costs, and construction costs.
 When the development project is substantially complete and available for occupancy, the Company ceases capitalization of costs other than costs to improve the functionality or extend the useful lives of property, plant and equipment included as part of the project.